Cleveland High School (Texas)

-Cleveland High School is a public high school located in the city of Cleveland, Texas, USA and classified as a 6A school by the UIL.
+Cleveland High School is a public high school located in the city of Cleveland, Texas, United States and classified as a 6A school by the University Interscholastic League (UIL).
 It is a part of the Cleveland Independent School District located in northwestern Liberty County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+As of 2023 this is the only comprehensive high school of Cleveland ISD; the boundary of Cleveland ISD includes the majority of Cleveland, all of North Cleveland and Plum Grove, and the Colony Ridge development.